k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/06_web_services_code_examples.md

 Both the wsCustomerInfo and wsCustomerInfo2 Web Services in the examples share the same URL path named test/getCustomerInfo.
 The version property of wsCustomerInfo is set to 1 and the version property of wsCustomerInfo1 is set to 2.

-- To invoke a call to wsCustomerInfo the following URL should be called: http://localhost:3213/api/v1/test/getCustomerInfo?i_id=1&token=ABC&format=json
+- To invoke a call to wsCustomerInfo, call the following URL: http://localhost:3213/api/v1/test/getCustomerInfo?i_id=1&token=ABC&format=json

-- To invoke a call to wsCustomerInfo2 the following URL should be called: http://localhost:3213/api/v2/test/getCustomerInfo?i_id=1&token=ABC&format=json
+- To invoke a call to wsCustomerInfo2, call the following URL: http://localhost:3213/api/v2/test/getCustomerInfo?i_id=1&token=ABC&format=json

 ### Example of a complex Java input structure
 A complex JSON format can also be sent as input to a Fabric Web Service using the POST verb.
 Data is automatically serialized according to the input structure defined as a part of the Web Service's markup.